 Sleep apnea is a common sleep disorder that many people suffer with.

-Sleep apnea treatment can be found in modern dentistry and related fields, but did you know there are at-home treatments as well?
+Mesa sleep apnea treatment can be found in modern dentistry and related fields, but did you know there are at-home treatments as well?

-We’ve gathered some of the most effective home remedies to treat sleep apnea that you can start using today.
+Our Mesa dentists have gathered some of the most effective home remedies to treat sleep apnea that you can start using today.

 Home Remedies for Sleep Apnea

 Most people with sleep apnea are back sleepers, which can cause your airway to collapse.
 Sleeping on your back allows gravity to keep your airway open.
 If you’re a stomach sleeper, try placing a pillow under your hips to tilt your pelvis and open up your airway.

 Excess body weight is a big contributor to sleep apnea.
 If you’re overweight, even a small amount of weight loss can help in treating sleep apnea.
 Losing just 10% of your body weight can make a big difference.